 What is SIFO?

 SIFO is a fungal overgrowth in the small intestine.
 It's not nearly as common as SIBO because it usually occurs after SIBO has been left untreated for too long.
-The treatments are very similar and both are addressed when doing our SIBO Eradication protocol.
+The treatments are very similar and both are addressed in our Acne Solution program.
 Antibiotics are unnecessary when treating SIBO or SIFO and are not recommended by us in any circumstance.
 Anti-bacterial and anti-fungal agents are strongly preferred so the overgrowth doesn't keep repeating itself.

 What are FODMAP's?
 Do I have to go low FODMAP when treating SIBO?